Short Sunderland in New Zealand service: Operational history

 No. 5 Squadron's area of responsibility when carrying out search and rescue missions was significant: about 13 million square kilometres (5 million square miles), from just north of Tarawa to Norfolk Island in the south, and from New Caledonia extending eastwards past Tahiti.
 Significant searches included that for MV Joyita in 1955, in which the vessel was found but with no trace of its crew, and the MV Vasu in 1956.
 During the latter, a Sunderland spotted survivors from the foundered ship in the water, dropped liftboats to them and coordinated their pickup by a nearby vessel.
 In October 1962, a Sunderland landed on the remote atoll of the Minerva Reefs to rescue the crew of a Tongan vessel, the Tuaikaepau, which had been shipwrecked there since July.
 One Sunderland was lost while on operations with No. 5 Squadron; it was damaged at Tarawa when making a landing in rough seas.
 Although repaired for the flight back to Laucala Bay, it was found to not be airworthy and was scrapped.

-In New Zealand, No. 6 Squadron, a unit of the Territorial Air Force (TAF) and based at Hobsonville, also received some of the Sunderland MR5s.
-As part of their duties, they would often fly the aircraft to Laucala Bay, spend a weekend there on operational training, before returning to New Zealand.
+In New Zealand, No. 6 Squadron, a unit of the Territorial Air Force (TAF) based at Hobsonville, also received some of the Sunderland MR5s.
+As part of their duties, they would often fly the aircraft to Laucala Bay, spending a weekend there on operational training before returning to New Zealand.
 However, when the TAF was disbanded in 1957, the squadron ceased to exist.
 The remainder of the Sunderland MR5s went to the Maritime Operational Conversion Unit (MOCU) which, like No. 6 Squadron, was based at Hobsonville.
 The MOCU prepared flight crew for the operation of the Sunderland in an intensive 14-week long course.

 From 1958, the RNZAF operated a passenger service using Sunderlands between Evans Bay in Wellington and Chatham Island, where they landed on Te Whanga Lagoon.
 Although the passenger and cargo logistics were handled by a civilian operator, the flight crew were all RZNAF personnel from MOCU.
-The regular service ended when a Sunderland crashed on an unmarked rock when landing at the lagoon on the Chathams in late 1959.
-The odd flight was still made as the need arose, often as a consequence of a medical emergency on the Chathams.
+The regular service ended when a Sunderland crashed on an unmarked rock when as it was taxiing on the lagoon prior to taking off from the Chathams in late 1959.
+The occasional flight was still made as the need arose, often as a consequence of a medical emergency on the Chathams.